Castor and Pollux: Italy and the Roman Empire

 The construction of the Temple of Castor and Pollux, located in the Roman Forum at the heart of their city, was undertaken to fulfill a vow (votum) made by Aulus Postumius Albus Regillensis in gratitude at the Roman victory in the Battle of Lake Regillus in 495 BCE.
 The establishment of a temple may also be a form of evocatio, the transferral of a tutelary deity from a defeated town to Rome, where cult would be offered in exchange for favor.
 According to legend, the twins fought at the head of the Roman army and subsequently brought news of the victory back to Rome.
 The Locrians of Magna Graecia had attributed their success at a legendary battle on the banks of the Sagras to the intervention of the Twins.
 The Roman legend could have had its origins in the Locrian account and possibly supplies further evidence of cultural transmission between Rome and Magna Graecia.

 The Romans believed that the twins aided them on the battlefield.
 Their role as horsemen made them particularly attractive to the Roman equites and cavalry.
 Each year on July 15, Feast Day of the Dioskouroi, 1,800 equestrians would parade through the streets of Rome in an elaborate spectacle in which each rider wore full military attire and whatever decorations he had earned.

 Castor and Pollux are also represented in the Circus Maximus by the use of eggs as lap counters.

-In translations of comedies by Plautus, women generally swear by Castor, and men by Pollux; this is exemplified by the slave-woman character Staphyla in A Pot of Gold (act i, ll.
-67–71) where she swears by Castor in line 67, then the negative prefix in line 71 denotes a refutation against swearing by Pollux.
+In Plautus and Terence, only women swear by Castor (La. mēcastor), wheras men swear by Hercules (mehercule); both swear by Pollux (La. pol).

 Photius wrote that Polydeuces was a lover of Hermes, and the god made him a gift of Dotor (Δώτορ), the Thessalian horse.